starkfell/starkfell.github.io/_posts/2016-11-24-continuous-deployment-to-nano-server-in-azure-p2.md

 The Runbook will be created within a few seconds.
 Afterwards, the Runbook Editor will appear.
 Paste in the contents of the Azure Automation Runbook, **rb-Deploy-CoreWebAppDemo-To-Nano-Server.ps1**.

-Scroll down in the page and look for this URL:
+Scroll down in the script to around line 205 and look for this URL:

 ```powershell
 https://github.com/starkfell/starkfell.github.io/blob/master/apps/continuous-deployment-to-nano-server-in-azure/CoreWebAppDemo.zip?raw=true